Transcona: Former reeves and mayors

 Prior to its amalgamation into Winnipeg in 1972, Transcona was led by a reeve or mayor.

 Places and government

-Transcona is part of the Elmwood—Transcona federal electoral district represented in the Canadian House of Commons by Daniel Blaikie of the New Democratic Party of Canada.
-In the Manitoba Legislature, Transcona falls in parts of two constituencies; the representatives are James Teitsma of the Progressive Conservative Party of Manitoba and Nello Altomare of the New Democratic Party of Manitoba.
+Transcona is part of the Elmwood—Transcona federal electoral district.
+In the Manitoba Legislature, Transcona falls in parts of two constituencies; the representatives are Jelynn Dela Cruz and Shannon Corbett of the New Democratic Party of Manitoba.

-Among its attractions, Transcona is home to the Transcona Historical Museum, the only designated historic building in the neighbourhood; Kildonan Place, the city’s third largest mall; Kilcona Park; and Club Regent Casino.
+Among its attractions, Transcona is home to the Transcona Historical Museum, the only designated historic building in the neighbourhood; Kildonan Place, the city's third largest mall; Kilcona Park; and Club Regent Casino.

 Neighbourhoods

 The city ward of Transcona includes the neighbourhoods of Melrose, Victoria West, Kern Park, Radisson, Kildare-Redonda, Canterbury Park, Meadows, Mission Gardens, Peguis, Grassie, Transcona South, Griffin, North Transcona Yards, Transcona Yards, Regent, Transcona North, Dugald, St. Boniface Industrial Park, Symington Yards, and Southland Park.

 Though the majority of the area consists of houses built several decades ago, there are newer developments located in the east and northwest sections of the community including Canterbury Park, Lakeside Meadows, and Mission Gardens.
 Transcona's future expansion is limited by the presence of the Red River Floodway and the Perimeter Highway.